Git HEAD – Git HEAD reset and Git HEAD overwrite – what to do?

 Let’s first briefly discuss what a branch is in Git.
 How does it work?
 The ability to branch a project is crucial to modern Version Control Systems.
 Among other things, Git has gained immense popularity because it allows users to switch between different versions of a project very easily and quickly.
 This is a vital thing in modern projects.

 And what does a branch have to do with it?
-This is where the cleverness of this solution reveals itself, because a branch simply points to a specific commit, for example, the latest commit on the main branch.
+This is where the cleverness of this solution reveals itself.
+Why?
+Because a branch simply points to a specific commit, for example, the latest commit on the main branch.
 Thus, the branch itself is just a simple little file, containing the SHA code of a particular commit.
 Changing of this pointer is very fast, because it doesn’t reload our entire project, but only jumps to another commit.
 This allows us to add or remove branches according to our desire.
 We can even have several branches pointing to the same commit!
 Why not?
 By the way, it’s quite common.

-So, Git branch is a pointer to a commit, and HEAD is a pointer to a branch, that’s how we can think of it.
+So, a Git branch is a pointer to a commit, and HEAD is a pointer to a branch, that’s how we can think of it.

 Displaying HEAD information